jcvdav/test_sraplus/README.md

 There should be three branches.
 Each branch tests the code in a different computer.

 There are tests for Windows, Centos and Ubuntu.
 The README file on each branch shows the results from each test.
+Information on the R Session and each system is at the end of each README file too.

 ---------